-Column Description Cell Cell name.
-Plate Plate name.
-Cells with the same plate name are from the same plate.
-Read1 Location of the FASTQ file for read1 in the cloud (gsurl).
-Read2 (Optional).
+Column Description entity:sample e Cell name. plate Plate name.
+Cells with the same plate name are from the same plate. read1 Location of the FASTQ file for read1 in the cloud (gsurl). read2 (Optional).
 Location of the FASTQ file for read2 in the cloud (gsurl).
 This field can be skipped for single-end reads.